chrisballinger/ProxyKit/README.md

 [socket connectToHost:@"example.com" onPort:80 error:nil];
 ```

+For more documentation check out [ProxyKit on Cocoadocs](http://cocoadocs.org/docsets/ProxyKit).

 ### Installation

 We use Cocoapods.
 There are two subspecs for the server and client code.
 By default both are included.
 Put one of these your `Podfile`: